 We may use or disclose the personal information we collect for one or more of the following business purposes:

 - To fulfill or meet the reason you provided the information.
-For example, if you share your name and contact information to ask a question about our products or services, we will use that personal information to respond to your inquiry.
+For example, if you share your name and contact information to request a price quote or ask a question about our products or services, we will use that personal information to respond to your inquiry.
 If you provide your personal information to purchase a product or service, we will use that information to fulfill or modify orders, process your payment and facilitate delivery.
 We may also save your information to facilitate new product orders or process returns or in the event of a recall.

 - To create, maintain, customize, and secure your account with us.